 Snow contractors like Earth Development will also ensure every member of the team is fully qualified and certified, and that any new local or federal regulations are adhered to.
 The summer allows a snow contractor to evaluate and inspect the equipment, too.
 Fleets are upgraded and improved, new policies are put in place to ensure smooth running throughout the winter, and schedules can be organized to ensure maximum efficiency.

-With months to prepare every year, a good snow contractor in Iowa will spend that time making sure that the moment the temperatures drop, your business or residential property is pre-treated and ready for the ice.
+With months to prepare every year, a good snow contractor in Iowa will spend that time making sure that the moment the temperatures drop, your business is pre-treated and ready for the ice.
 And, when the snow arrives, that fleet of vehicles and inventory of tools is ready to go.

 What to Expect In Iowa’s 2020-2021 Winter Period